-Dr Ashok Dyalchand has been nominated to become the WCP Decade Child Rights Hero 2020, for his campaigning against child marriage and fight for girls’ equal rights in India for 40 years.
+Dr Ashok Dyalchand has fought tirelessly against child marriage and for girls’ equal rights in India for the past 40 years.
 Every day, 15,600 girls are subjected to child marriage in India.

-Girls are forced to quit school and they become slaves in their husband’s home.
+Many girls who are forced to marry must also quit school and become slaves in their husband’s home.
 They risk death if they fall pregnant, as their bodies are not ready to give birth to children.